Mechanix97/DS-2000/README.md

 ### 2. Discord Integration

-1. Go to **Settings** tab
-2. Click **Connect Discord** button
+1. DS-2000 will automatically connect to discord if the developer credentials are setted.
-3. Authenticate with your Discord account in the browser window
+2. Authenticate with your Discord account in the browser window
-4. Once connected, your status will appear in the interface
+3. Once connected, your status will appear in the interface

 ### 3. Hardware Control